 Medicines are crucial not only for improving our health and well-being, but also to fulfil our human right to health.
-But in the European Union (EU), the price of many new patented medicines is growing higher every year, jeopardising the ability of patients to access them when needed and threatening the sustainability of our healthcare systems.
+But the price of many new patented medicines in Europe is growing higher every year, jeopardising the ability of patients to access them when needed and threatening the sustainability of our healthcare systems.

-The HAI Europe Association and its Board provides content expertise on our annual workplan.
+The HAI Europe Association and its Board provide content expertise on our annual workplan.